Matthew Stafford Player Prop Bets for NFL Week 8 | Los Angeles vs. Houston 10/31/2021

 Season Stats

-- The Rams have called a pass in 57.3% of their plays from scrimmage this year while staying on the ground 42.7% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Rams have run 57.3% passing plays and 42.7% rushing plays this season.
+They rank third in the NFL in scoring.

-- Stafford has thrown 45 passes in the red zone this season, 57.7% of his team's red zone plays.
+- Stafford has attempted 45 of his 241 passes in the red zone, accounting for 57.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Stafford's matchup with the Texans.